tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_2.md

 *

 They say money is the root of all evil.
 Fitting then that such riches are what drew such a monster to the mountain.

-I truly hope I'm not calling that monster back to this cabin.
 Final part soon.

 [[Part 3]](https://www.reddit.com/r/nosleep/comments/x2f7q1/no_one_knows_what_really_happened_up_whistler/?)